 Paul was a prolific writer used by God to convey revealed truth in a way accessible to all generations following.
-In this series we will be considering four letters he wrote to the Galatians, Ephesians, Philippians and Colossians.
-In these, we see the apostle’s heart and passion for the believers in the 1st century and for believers of all time.
+In this series, we will be considering four letters he wrote to the Galatians, Ephesians, Philippians, and Colossians.
+In these, we see the apostle’s heart and passion for the believers in the first century and for believers of all time.

-This daily blog is a collection of daily devotions that are short commentaries with inspirational thoughts for each day – five days per week – spanning an entire year.
-These were published through the year 2012 and are stored in the website archives, which can be accessed readily on this site.
-Based on the New American Standard Version (NASB) I hope these will spur you on to further contemplation of how wonderful our Lord and Savior Jesus Christ is.
+This daily blog is a collection of daily devotions that are short commentaries with inspirational thoughts for each day—five days per week—spanning an entire year.
+These were published throughout 2012 and are stored in the website archives, which can be accessed readily on this site.
+I hope these will spur you on to further contemplation of how wonderful our Lord and Savior Jesus Christ is.